cwansart/testcontainers-university/EXERCISES.md

 ### Exercise 1

-The exercise can be found in [HelloWorldResourceIT.java](hello-world/src/test/java/de/openknowledge/projects/helloworld/HelloWorldResourceIT.java).
+The exercise can be found in [TodoResourceIT](todo-list-service/src/test/java/de/openknowledge/projects/todolist/service/application/TodoResourceIT.java).

 Todos:
-1. add `@Testcontainers` annotation to test class
+1. add `@RunWith(JUnit4.class)` annotation to test class
 2. add `GenericContainer` with `ImageFromDockerfile` & use `DockerfileBuilder`
 3. add log consumer to receive container logs
 4. get host and port from container